 Have a chat with some of your friends who are already in the workforce and see what kind of jobs are more in demand right now.
 Since they must have given many interviews, they must have gotten an idea or a lay of the land.
 They will be able to tell you what are hiring managers looking for- either a technical background or a general background.

 The general degrees are many out there and can be applicable to a global development career: A master’s in international affairs, public affairs or even international development, are just a few.
 They provide a good grounding in a variety of functions and disciples.
 Technical degrees give a more specialised degree in areas such as agriculture sciences, econometrics, and engineering; these specialised agents are also considered a highly skilled workforce and are in demand too.
-For other kind of jobs, having a master’s might just be like checking a box and doesn’t affect the kind of work you do.
+For other kinds of jobs, having a master’s might just be like checking a box and doesn’t affect the kind of work you do.
 A lot of jobs also give a lot of on-the-job training.
-But by pursuing a more specific area of expertise, you will make yourself marketable to jobs that require a technical degree as well as those that are looking for any kind of graduate level education.
+But by pursuing a more specific area of expertise, you will make yourself marketable to jobs that require a technical degree as well as those that are looking for any kind of graduate-level education.

-These days, many universities also offer a dual degree where they teach general education and a specialised education as well.
+These days, many universities also offer a dual degree where they teach general education and specialised education as well.
 So, if you can’t make up your mind- going for one of these degrees might be a good fit for you!

 2. Research about your program:

 Always choose well.
-After your undergraduate degree do your research and apply to the program that is a good fit for you.
+After your undergraduate degree does your research and applies to the program that is a good fit for you.
 Every university has a different study model and requirements also differ from one university to the other- so choose a path that best fits your career path.
 Try visiting the universities, deep-dive in their websites, talk to their alumni, contact their admissions office – do everything that helps you get the maximum information about the university.

 3. Gain some experience before jumping in for that master’s degree:

 Many non-technical degrees like MBA require students to have some kind of work experience before joining the MBA course.
-If you go for an MBA without any work experience, then many students get stuck in a rough spot of being overqualified for entry-level positions but under qualified for mid-level positions.
+If you go for an MBA without any work experience, then many students get stuck in a rough spot of being overqualified for entry-level positions but under-qualified for mid-level positions.

 If you work for a few years, and then get your degree then you may find the employment environment much friendlier when graduation comes.
 Graduate schools also look for work experience when evaluating applicants to their program.
 Also, having a few years of work experience can help you hone on what it is that you want to pursue.